manymoments/manymoments.github.io/_posts/2022-11-19-from-single-shot-to-smr.md

 **Single Shot Strong Responsiveness**: assuming all parties are non-faulty, the time after GST to decide is $O(\delta)$.

-This property is strictly stronger than Single Shot Responsiveness as it covers any full partial synchrony not just executions that are fully synchronous.
+This property is strictly stronger than Single Shot Responsiveness as it covers any full partial synchrony, not just executions that are fully synchronous.